What’s Going Wrong with Strategy Execution?

 - Finally, Stay the Course

 A clear strategic plan is just the beginning.
-Leaders must continually communicate strategic objectives, measure progress, and involve stakeholders to ensure understanding, buy-in, and continuous improvement.
+Leaders must continually communicate strategic objectives, measure progress, and actively involve stakeholders to ensure understanding, buy-in, and continuous improvement.
 Do not underestimate how frequently leaders must listen, model, reinforce, and adjust.

 The Bottom Line